kover-ai/safetynet/README.md

 **benefits** `[string]`

 Benefits included in the membership, expressed as a list of strings.
-The value will be one of the following: `accident`, `hospitalization`, `sick leave` and `deactivation`
+The values will be the following: `accident`, `hospitalization`, `sick leave` and `deactivation`

 **review_benefit** `boolean`

 If set to true, display the benefits as a slide show for the customers to review.

 **perks** `[string]`
 Perks included in the membership, expressed as a list of strings.
-The value will be one of the following: `hurdlr`, `fonemed`, `legalrideshare_deactivation`, `legalrideshare_consult` and `kover_earning_dashboard`.
+The value will be the following: `hurdlr`, `fonemed`, `legalrideshare_deactivation`, `legalrideshare_consult` and `kover_earning_dashboard`.

 **review_perks** `boolean`